 - State Coastal Conservancy - Coastal Restoration

-- State Water Resources Control Board - Division of Water Quality
+- State Water Resources Control Board - Division of Water Quality: Ocean Standards Unit

 - State Water Resources Control Board - Office of Information Management and Analysis

 Selection of finalists (Class 2020) is made by staff of the California Sea Grant College Program based upon review of written application materials and interviews (in person, Skype, or phone) of a subset of applicants.
 Selection criteria used by California Sea Grant include: academic ability, communication skills, diversity and appropriateness of academic background, career goals, additional qualifying experience, and support of referees.
-Fellowship assignments for the Class of 2019 will be based on interviews and ranking of preferences by both the finalists and participating hosts at a mandatory remote workshop on September 22 - 23, 2020.
+Selected finalists will be guided through a matching process with host agencies at a mandatory remote workshop on September 22 - 23, 2020.
 Prior to the matching workshop, host agencies will provide a brief webinar on their fellowship opportunity which will be recorded.
 Host webinars will take place August 24 – September 4, 2020.
 Finalists are encouraged to participate in the webinars to gain a better understanding of the fellowship opportunities and host agencies, and ask questions.
 Finalists unable to participate in the webinars will have access to the recordings.
 Additional details on the matching process will be made available once finalists are confirmed.
 Placement of a fellow in each prospective host office is not guaranteed.

 July 14 (approximate): Final host positions posted on California Sea Grant website